esbouvier/GCD_Course_Project/README.md

 loaded via a namespace (and not attached):
 [1] plyr_1.8.1    Rcpp_0.11.3   stringr_0.6.2 tools_3.1.2
 ```
-- The Markdown documents of this repository have been edity with [MacDown](http://macdown.uranusjr.com)
+- The Markdown documents of this repository have been edited with [MacDown](http://macdown.uranusjr.com)